lume/lume/examples/ParallaxCats/README.md

 Open `index.html` in your browser.
 That's it!

+To view this demo fullscreen on a mobile device, [click here](http://samsarajs.org/demos/ParallaxCats)

 ## Documentation

 If you open `docs/main.html` in your browser you will see pretty documentation, rendered with [docco](https://jashkenas.github.io/docco/).